filamentgroup/loadCSS/README.md

 ### Usage Tips

-We typically use `loadCSS` to load CSS files that are non-critical to the initial rendering of a site.
-See the [EnhanceJS project Readme](https://github.com/filamentgroup/enhance#enhancejs) for examples of how we typically use it to improve page loading performance.
+We typically use `loadCSS` to load CSS files that are non-critical to the initial rendering of a page.
+See the [EnhanceJS project Readme](https://github.com/filamentgroup/enhance#enhancejs) for examples of how we typically use it to improve page loading performance (note: the newest `rel=preload` pattern is not yet in that readme, but the concepts are the same).

-The reason this script is sometimes necessary is because there is no cross-browser means in HTML (currently at least) to load and apply a CSS file asynchronously.
-CSS references that use either `link` or `import` will cause browsers to block page rendering by default while their related stylesheet loads.

 #### Contributions and bug fixes